pdepend/pdepend/src/site/rst/documentation/handbook/configuration/index.rst

 reads the ``pdepend.xml.dist`` and overwrites the default values with those found in the xml file.
-Then it reads the ``pdepend.xml`` file and only overwrites those settings that were defined in this file. overwrites those settings that were defined in this file.
+Then it reads the ``pdepend.xml`` file and only overwrites those settings that were defined in this file.

 History
 =======